 Nevertheless, we regularly evaluate the nature and extent of our exposure to risk in our supply chain and modern slavery will be included in that evaluation going forward.

-This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes the Ecclesiastical Insurance Group's slavery and human trafficking statement for the financial year commencing 1 January 2020 and ending 31 December 2020.
+This statement is made in accordance with Section 54(1) of the Modern Slavery Act 2015 and constitutes the Benefact Group's slavery and human trafficking statement for the financial year commencing 1 January 2020 and ending 31 December 2020.